RIOT-OS/RIOT/CONTRIBUTING.md

   Old and stalled [PRs are sometimes archived][archived-pull-requests] with the "State: archived" label, maybe one of them is also about the same topic.

-* Each Pull Request form uses a template with 3 sections that are here to help maintainers understand your contribution and help them testing it:
+* Each Pull Request form uses a template with 3 sections that are there to help maintainers understand your contribution and help them in testing it:

       #### Contribution description